pytrackdat/pytrackdat/README.md

 For macOS or Windows, please go to the
 [official Python website](https://www.python.org/downloads/)
-and download the latest version of Python3 (as of the time of writing, 3.7.1).
+and download the latest version of Python 3 (as of the time of writing, 3.7.1).
 Run the installer downloaded from this site and follow the instructions on-screen.